LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 :c:func:`MRIStepSetPostInnerFn()` for performing communication or memory transfers needed before or after the inner integration.

-A new Fortran 2003 interface to ARKode was added.
+A new Fortran 2003 interface to ARKODE was added.
 This includes Fortran 2003 interfaces to the ARKStep, ERKStep, and MRIStep time-stepping modules.
-See the :ref:`FortranInterfaces` section for more details.
+See the :numref:`Usage.Fortran.Modules` section for more details.